dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 - Upon successful processing, each transfer in the batch will be associated with a transaction index corresponding to its inclusion in the ledger.
 - Transaction indices are returned in an `Ok` variant, while errors are captured in an `Err` variant.
 If an error occurs, the batch processing MAY stop.
-- The Implementation MAY return unprocessed entries with a null error.
+- The Implementation MAY return unprocessed entries with a null item in the TransferBatchResult.
-- The Implementation MAY leave out unprocessed items.
+- The Implementation MUST maintain index integrity.
+- Indexes with a null response MAY be truncated on the right side.

 #### Fee Structure